 Section 3: Executive Summary

 Your executive summary is essentially an expanded version of your introduction.
-In this section, you don’t have to hold back when explaining your business’s biggest strengths and most distinguishing attributes.
+You don’t have to hold back in this section when explaining your business’s biggest strengths and most distinguishing attributes.

 Your introduction is mostly about you.
 The executive summary, on the other hand, revolves around the potential client’s needs and goals.
 This section should show the potential client that you understand exactly what they’re looking for and how this partnership will grow their overall success.
 Remember to focus on benefits that only you can offer; things the potential client hasn’t heard before.